cheapjack/ShrimpCraft/README.md

 ##Prototype Kits for Shrimped Arduino sensor boards and code

-**ShrimpCraft** is a project initialised from [Amanda Steggell](http://www.testingtesting.org/) and [Ross Dalziels](http://cheapjack.org.uk] project, [Currently](http:/currently.no) to introduce young people to DIY water sensing with basic electronics.
+**ShrimpCraft** is a project initialised from [Amanda Steggell](http://www.testingtesting.org/) and [Ross Dalziel's](http://cheapjack.org.uk] project, [Currently](http:/currently.no) to introduce young people to DIY water sensing with basic electronics.

-It uses the *brilliant* **Shrimped Arduino kits** from [Shrimping.it](http://shrimping.it/blog/) at its core and also features prototype methods for visualising data on onboard LED flashers, in Processing and in Minecraft using the [mcpi API](https://github.com/martinohanlon/mcpi) and the [FACT](http://fact.co.uk) [Minecraft CloudMaker Server](http://mc.fact.co.uk:8123/)
+It uses the *brilliant* **Shrimped Arduino kits** from [Shrimping.it](http://shrimping.it/blog/) at its core and also features prototype methods for visualising data on onboard LED flashers, in Processing and in Minecraft using a modified version of Martin O'Hanlon's [mcpi API](https://github.com/martinohanlon/mcpi) and the [FACT](http://fact.co.uk) [Minecraft CloudMaker Server](http://mc.fact.co.uk:8123/)

 ###Background

-Its part of [The Minecraft Of Things](http://minecraftofthings.tumblr.com) which sprang from research with FACT, Mark Wright, Adrian McEwen and Paul Harter funded by AHRC for the [CloudMaker](http://www.fact.co.uk/projects/cloudmaker-making-minecraft-real.aspx) project
+It's part of [The Minecraft Of Things](http://minecraftofthings.tumblr.com) which sprang from research with FACT, Mark Wright, Adrian McEwen and Paul Harter funded by AHRC for the [CloudMaker](http://www.fact.co.uk/projects/cloudmaker-making-minecraft-real.aspx) project

 ###Workshops